Betta Fish Marbling (Color-Changing Gene): Everything You Need to Know

 - Crossing a marble betta with a betta without this specific gene may result in marble bettas of the parent’s color without the marble gene.

-To sum up, betta fish marbling results from a transposable element, commonly known as the “jumping gene”.
-This gene can change its position within the fish’s genome, resulting in an ever-changing color pattern.
-This means that if your pretty betta fish has this gene, it will probably experience various color changes throughout its life.
-So, if you’ve been wowed by the gorgeous turquoise color of your betta, don’t be disappointed if it turns red and white a few weeks later!
+Betta fish marbling results from a transposable element, commonly known as the “jumping gene.”
+This gene can change its position within the fish’s genome, creating an ever-changing color pattern.
+This means that if your pretty betta fish has the gene, it will probably experience various color changes throughout its life.
+So, if you’ve been wowed by the gorgeous turquoise color of your betta, do not be disappointed if it turns red and white a few weeks later!